 What is the school’s philosophy?
+What makes the school unique?

 At High Park Day School we believe that all students have the potential to be active, independent thinkers and learners.
 We believe that an effective education is not a uniform one.

-We differentiate our lessons and teaching styles to provide a unique, personalized program for every student.
+We strive to differentiate our lessons and teaching styles to provide a unique, personalized program for every student.
 We believe that confidence and motivation are the seeds of life-long learning, and that without these, education becomes a to-do list rather than an exploration of ideas, interests and values.
-We develop our curriculum to be the latter, allowing the students' questions to drive our lessons, units and assessments.
+We develop our curriculum to be the latter, allowing the students’ questions to drive our lessons, units and assessments.

 A strong foundation in learning skills, and mastery of reading, writing and mathematics provides our students the tools necessary for independent learning.
 Involving students in group discussions, unit planning and self-reflection provide the higher level thinking skills needed for success in tomorrow’s world.